Skip to content

 It is crucial that the branding used on your flyers is consistent with your website, social media and other printed materials.

-The colour scheme, logo and fonts that you choose for your flyers should have some relation to what you use in the rest of your business.
+The colour scheme, logo and fonts that you choose for your flyers should be representative of what you use in the rest of your business.
 You don’t need to keep too strictly to every type of font and colour but it’s important that the general feel remains.

-While you do this make sure that you take on board input from the designer who is making your flyer as well.
-If he or she believes that you should use new design elements in your flyer, consider
+While you do this, make sure to take on board the feedback you’re getting from your designer.
+If he or she believes that you should use new or different design elements in your flyer, consider their points.

 Restaurants flyer design